deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Why?"

 "The unit motto speaks to me. '*That others may live*'."
 When Foster just waited patiently, he felt drawn to elaborate.
-"I've…I'm from San Diego originally, I've lost people, and I guess I want to keep others from having to experience that."
+"I've...I'm from San Diego originally, I've lost people, and I guess I want to keep others from having to experience that."

 "Have you considered alternatives?"